Uninett/nav/doc/reference/arnold.rst

 detention on that port aswell.
 Depending on options given at detention-time it will either remove the detention on the old port or just leave it.

-.. note:: This does not detain the new port immediately after a detained
-          computer has moved to it, because it takes some time before NAV discovers the new location of the MAC-address.
+.. warning:: This does not detain the new port immediately after a detained computer has moved to it, because it takes some time before NAV discovers the new location of the MAC-address.
 This combined with the interval t1000.py runs in could give the user quite some time with access before being detained again.
 This on-and-off behavior of internet access has been known to cause confusion and annoyance among the users - use this script knowing that.

 Configuring Arnold
 ==================